Hybrid Quantum Error Correction and Mitigation by Purification: Local anisotropic errors

 \subsection{Conversion of dephasing to depolarizing errors}

+As discussed in Sec.~\ref{sec:noisyqubit}, PQES is most directly effective when the noise preserves the direction of the target eigenvector and only reduces its spectral weight.
+Depolarizing noise has this property.
+Anisotropic noise need not: it can rotate or tilt the dominant eigenvector of the noisy state away from the original target, producing a coherent-mismatch floor for purification \cite{Huggins2021,Koczor2021_dominantEV}.

-As discussed in Sec. \ref{sec:noisyqubit}, we expect PQEC to be most effective with depolarizing errors, since the purification acts to repolarize the state.
-The problem of anisotropic errors for PQEC may be illustrated with a single qubit ($M=1$).
-Using the parameterization (\ref{noisysinglequbit}), the effect of applying the dephasing channel (\ref{dephasingchannel}) is to leave the $z$ component invariant while contracting the transverse components
+This effect is already visible for a single qubit.
+Using the Bloch-sphere parameterization (\ref{eq:noisysinglequbit}), the effect of applying the dephasing channel (\ref{dephasingchannel}) is to leave the $z$ component invariant while contracting the transverse components:

 This results in a change in the direction of the Bloch vector (see Fig. \ref{diag:depol_bloch}).
-Applying the purification step (\ref{qubitradialupdate}) acts to repolarize the vector.
+Applying the purification step (\ref{eq:qubitradialupdate}) acts to repolarize the vector.
 However, since the purification does not change the direction of the Bloch vector, the correction step does not revert the state to the original vector $ \vec{r}$ (see Appendix \ref{app:axis-dependence} for more details).
-This results in an imperfect correction operation, and results in a saturation of the fidelity for PQEC.
+The resulting asymptotic state is the dominant eigenvector of the dephased state, not necessarily the original target state.
+This is the origin of the fidelity saturation observed below.

-We now show how Clifford ``frame randomization’’ rotations turns axis-biased dephasing into an effective depolarizing channel, without changing the PQEC map.
+We now show how Clifford frame-randomization rotations turn axis-biased dephasing into an effective depolarizing channel, without changing the PQES map.
 We focus on local $Z$-dephasing (\ref{dephasingchannel}), but our results apply to any anisotropic local error channel.
 The dephasing channel may be converted to a depolarizing channel by averaging over the $ X $, $ Y $, $ Z $-directions, by performing a basis transformation

 where $ H $ is the Hadamard operator and $S=\mathrm{diag}(1,i)$ is the phase operator acting on the $ m$th qubit.
 Each $U$ permutes the Bloch axes, so averaging over the three rotations maps the local $ Z $ dephasing to a local depolarizing channel.
 On $M$ qubits, substituting (\ref{eq:twirl-1qubit}) into (\ref{localdepolchannelall}) gives the full local depolarizing channel.
 This would give $ 3^M $ different types of unitary operations to average over, corresponding to all combinations of $ \{I,H,HS\}^{\otimes M} $.